hoplon/javelin/README.md

 ### Lisp vs. Spreadsheet Evaluation

-The spreadsheet evaluation model is a push-based system, very different from the usual, pull-based Lisp evaluation model.
+The spreadsheet evaluation model is a push-based system&mdash;very different from the usual, pull-based Lisp evaluation model.
 In Lisp, forms are evaluated depth first, and only as needed to produce a value.
 This model supports special forms and macros, which decide when